hasura/graphql-engine/community/learn/graphql-tutorials/tutorials/flutter-graphql/tutorial-site/content/realtime-feed/2-run-subscription.md

 The `fetchNewNotification` does the following:

-1. Starts a subscription to the last todo in the database
+1. Starts a subscription to the last todo in the database.
-2. Whenever data is received, it looks at the todos and compare previous id with current id via subscription, if new id is greater then previous one it will increase the count of notification.
+2. Whenever data is received, it looks at the todos and compare previous id with current id via subscription, if new id is greater then previous id, it will increase the count of notification.

 Awesome!
 You are now detecting new todo updates from the backend.

-Now lets make this button functional and add feeds to our list.
+Now let's make this button functional and add feeds to our list.